dedaluz/jamiecurle/jamiecurle/content/blog/2012-03-08-zero-calorie-crispy-seaweed.md

 Remember the boiling pan of you started at the start, you're now going to use it.

-Dump all of the shredded leaves into the boiling water to give them a blanch to that will soften the leaves and bring then out in a lovely dark green colour.
-You want to dump them in for no more than two minutes.
+Dump all of the shredded leaves into the boiling water to give them a blanch to that will soften the leaves and bring then out in a lovely dark green colour. __Blanch them for no more than two minutes__.

 ![Blanch](/media/2012/03/08/seaweed/crispy-seaweed05.jpg)